hhandika/uce-master-race/README.md

 </br>
 </p>

 UCEMR is a simple command line application for ultra-conserved element (UCE) lab work.
 It is fast and requires no dependencies.
 I created UCEMR for one simple reason: to avoid reaching my phone when performing UCE lab work.
-It is not an essential app, but it is nice to have while working in the lab.
+It is not an essential tool, but it is nice to have while working in the lab.
 It provides calculator for making solution and preset timers for each protocol.
 I am planning to include lab manuals into the app.

 ## Installation